SATAN’S TACTIC OF GUILT

 If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.

 Satan’s internal tactics against us fall into two broad categories: deceit and intimidation.
 He continually accuses us in our own hearts to bring feelings of guilt and failure into our lives.
 True guilt is that which comes from disobeying God.
-One reason that this approach is so effective in crushing the witness of a saint is because it is partially true.
+One reason that this approach is so effective in crushing the witness of a saint is that it is partially true.
 We all have failed the Lord.
 None of us has triumphed in power over every circumstance as we could and should have done.
 So when Satan accuses us, we know in our hearts that there is much truth in his accusations.

 But God has provided us with a way to cleanse ourselves of this sin and the guilt that accompanies it.
 When we realize we have failed the Lord, we confess it and He forgives and cleanses us.
 Once we have confessed it, the sin is gone, and our feelings of guilt are relieved.